ni-eric/FSND/project4/README.md

 ##Game Instructions:
 Connect 4 is a 2-player board game.
 Players take turn dropping their pieces into a grid.
+Players can choose which column their piece goes into, but not the row.
 Each piece will occupy the lowest available space in the column chosen.
+Players cannot pick a column that has been filled with pieces.
 The objective of the game is for a player to connect 4 of their own pieces, either vertically, horizontally, or diagonally.
+There is no score to keep track of throughout the game.
 The first player to Connect 4 wins.

 ##Files Included:
  - api.py: Contains endpoints.